akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 ### Social Media Platform for Hackers

 **Straight to the point**: There are many social media platform for regular groups and many of the **Hacking**/**Programming**/**Cyber-Seciruty** information groups are hosted in these platforms.
-But we at Leewardslope want to create a seperate and dedicated platform for hackers and cyber security experts for organised discussions.
+But we at Leewardslope want to create a separate and dedicated platform for hackers and cybersecurity experts for organized discussions.

-Want to join us and follow your favourite hacker and get relatime updates and news?
+Want to join us and follow your favorite hacker and get realtime updates and news?
 Why wait then, [Join Us at Leeward Hackers](https://hackers.leewardslope.com/).

 ## Content Navigation